aws/aws-application-networking-k8s/docs/reference/grpc-route.md

 - **Method Matches**: One method match is allowed within a single rule.
 - **Header Matches Limit**: A maximum of 5 header matches per rule is supported.
 - **No Method Without Service**: Matching only by a gRPC method without specifying a service is not supported.
+- **Case Insensitivity**: All method matches are currently case-insensitive.

 ## Example Configuration: